scaleracademy/scaler-open-source-september-challenge/Challenges/challenge18.md

 - Download GitHub desktop
 - Create a new repository on GitHub
 - Add anything you want to your repo
-- Follow through all the GitHub workflow you know using the GUI (commit, branching, pulling, pushing etc)
+- Follow through all the GitHudsb workflow you know using the GUI (commit, branching, pulling, pushing etc)
 - Share a screenshot of your experience using github desktop on the issue created in Challenge 1.